 Just about everyone has heard about the amazing San Diego Zoo and Safari Park.
 This 100-acre institution is one of the biggest zoos in the United States.
 Not only that but it also has one of the world’s largest collections of rare and endangered animals.
 You can see everything from a herd of giraffes to the largest collection of koalas outside of their native Australia.
-You can also check out the associated Safari Park about 32 miles north of the zoo.
+You can also check out the associated Safari Park about 32 miles north of the San Diego Zoo.

 In terms of beaches, you can pick from many options when you move to San Diego.
-From Mission Beach and Pacific Beach to Coronado Beach and La Jolla Beach, there’s no shortage of places to enjoy sand and surf near the Pacific Ocean.
+From Mission Beach and Pacific Beach to Coronado Beach and La Jolla Beach, there’s no shortage of the best places to enjoy sand and surf near the Pacific Ocean.

 If you partake in even a fraction of these activities, you’re sure to work up a big appetite.
 The good news is that living in San Diego means your next great meal isn’t far away.
 If you love fine dining and high-end seafood as well as beautiful bay views, you’ll love Top of the Market San Diego.
 If tapas are more your style, you can enjoy a New American take on them when you visit Juniper and Ivy.